tcyrus/SnapStory/README.md

 ```

 ## Usage

 ```
-usage: snapstory.py [-h] username
+usage: snapstory.py [-h] [-s] username

+A public SnapChat story downloader

+positional arguments:
+  username      The username or id of a public story

+optional arguments:
+  -h, --help    show this help message and exit
+  -s, --single  Download a single story
 ```

-For this to work, you need to find a user with a **public** story which has an [emoji next to their username](https://user-images.githubusercontent.com/27065646/43775494-3380bdc6-9a4d-11e8-8d84-0aa9ee6ba275.jpg).
+For this to work, you need to find a user with a **public** story which has an [emoji next to their username](https://user-images.githubusercontent.com/27065646/43775494-3380bdc6-9a4d-11e8-8d84-0aa9ee6ba275.jpg) or some event like *International Emoji Day*.
 The user **cant** be a company like *New York Times* or *BuzzFeed*.

 ## Related
 [SnapCode](https://github.com/sdushantha/SnapCode) - A simple command-line tool to download SnapChat codes.

-## :scroll: License
+## License
 MIT License

 Copyright (c) 2018 Siddharth Dushantha